-The flaps come in six different sizes, three front and three back:
+The flaps come in seven different sizes, three front, three back and one for both:

 Although they are called front and back, they don't have to be used in those positions.
-The cone shaped, shorter front flaps are designed to catch water over a wider horizontal area and help protect your feet and bottom bracket.
-They are wider than the back flaps at the top so that when attached they take on the curve of the mudguard and are more rigid.
-The back flaps are narrower at the top so they are deliberately less rigid when attached and won't break or distort your mudguard if it gets bent backwards.
+The cone shaped, shorter "front" flaps are designed to catch water over a wider horizontal area and help protect your feet and are wider than the back flaps at the top so that when attached they take on the curve of the mudguard and are more rigid.
+The "back" flaps are narrow at the top so they are deliberately less rigid when attached and won't break or distort your mudguard if it gets bent backwards.
 There is also a longer cone shaped flaps (not available in all designs) which is standard width and can be used at the front or back.

-Your choice of flap width should be based on the width of your mudguards.
-Note that the width at the base of wide and standard is the same; it's the width at the top that is different to suit different width mudguards:
+Your Choice of flap width should be based on the width of your mudguards.
+It's the width at the top that is different to suit different width mudguards: